astronomer/docs/learn/airflow-dbt.md

     This code runs a bash command when the Docker image is built that creates a virtual environment called `dbt_venv` inside of the Astro CLI scheduler container.
 Two packages are installed in the virtual environment, `dbt-core` and `dbt-postgres`.
 If you are using a different data warehouse, replace `dbt-postgres` with the adapter package for your data warehouse.

-3. Add the [Astronomer dbt provider package](https://github.com/astronomer/astronomer-cosmos) and the [Astro Python SDK](https://astro-sdk-python.readthedocs.io/en/stable/index.html) to your `requirements.txt` file.
+3. Add the [Astro dbt provider package](https://github.com/astronomer/astronomer-cosmos) and the [Astro Python SDK](https://astro-sdk-python.readthedocs.io/en/stable/index.html) to your `requirements.txt` file.
 This tutorial uses the Astro Python SDK to load and analyze data transformed by dbt.

     ```text
     astronomer-cosmos